JAForbes/blog/posts/backbone-to-mithril.md

 By walking through the differences in design, we've walked through a little bit of Javascript history.
 From the wild west of JQuery to fast, declarative, functional mithril.

-I wonder what come's next?
+I wonder what comes next?